 The United Nations Environment Programme (UNEP) provides the secretariat for the EMG.
 The EMG Secretariat oversees the Issue Management Group (IMG) on Environmental Sustainability Management, which includes representatives from most UN organizations and meets on average three times a year, online and face-to-face.
 The IMG has established a harmonized, UN-wide approach to measuring the greenhouse gas emissions from all UN agencies, funds and programmes and shared emissions reduction plans and efforts.
 Each year the results are published in the Greening the Blue Report.

 UNEP also hosts the Sustainable United Nations (SUN) facility.
 Established in 2008, SUN manages and supports the IMG on Environmental Sustainability Management and leads the UN’s efforts to measure and reduce its impacts.
-The SUN team is made up of individuals based in Geneva, Nairobi and London.
+The SUN team is made up of individuals based in Geneva, Stockholm, Nairobi and London.
 Whilst much of SUN’s work goes on behind the scenes – securing a mandate, ensuring environmental considerations are factored into key UN initiatives, and providing templates, frameworks, technical support and advice to the IMG, there is also a UN-wide campaign to engage staff at all levels of the organization, detailing what’s happening to green the UN and how they can get involved.
 This campaign is Greening the Blue.

 For more details read: